What is fencing?

 On the athletic side, speed and cardiovascular fitness rank foremost.
 Other traits that can be exploited are strength (for explosive power, not heavy handedness), manual dexterity, and flexibility.
 Quick reaction time is extremely important.
 On the mental side, a fencer must be adaptable and observant, and have a good mind for strategy and tactics.
 Psychologically, he or she must be able to maintain focus, concentration, and emotional level-headedness under intense conditions of combat.
 As far as body type goes, it is always possible to adapt your style to take advantage of your natural traits.

-Depends on what your goals are.
-If you just want to learn how to fence, you can learn that at most any age.
-It’s never too late.
-If you have Olympic dreams, you better start at the early age (9-10 years old).
+It would depend on your goals.
+If you just want to learn how to fence, you can learn that at most any age, it’s never too late.
+If you have Olympic dreams, you better start at the early age (6-8 years old).
 But, you can always start now and with a good coach and school, you can go as far as you are able.
 Realistically, it depends on the personal abilities and skills.

 Cardiovascular fitness and leg strength always help, so anything that enhances these will be beneficial.
 Cycling, swimming, aerobics, and skating are good examples.
 Running, sprinting, soccer, basketball, and similar sports can also be helpful, although some athletes dislike the stresses they put on the knees.
 Racquet sports like tennis, badminton, squash, racquetball and table tennis are also excellent and will exercise your upper body in addition to your legs.
 Interval training (short bursts of high-heart-rate exercise followed by brief recovery periods) has been put forward as particularly relevant to the demands of fencing.